New York Skyports Seaplane Base

 New York Skyports Inc. Seaplane base (IATA: NYS, FAA LID: 6N7) is a seaplane base in the East River VFR corridor in New York City, located at the foot of East 23rd Street between Waterside Plaza and Stuyvesant Cove Park.
-A seaplane ramp was constructed at East 23rd Street in the mid-1930s and the seaplane base became part of the marina that opened on April 18, 1962.
+The seaplane base opened in 1939 and was later incorporated into the Skyport Marina that was completed in 1962.
+It is the only seaplane base in New York City.